National Sheep Health Monitoring Project

 Analysis of sheep health data

-In 2015-2016 over 4 million sheep were inspected in nearly 20,000 lines.
+In 2016-17 over 5.3 million sheep were inspected in 18,500 lines.
 The data shows that the proportion of affected lines for some conditions (e.g. sheep measles and cheesy gland) is high, but the average number of sheep infected in a processing line is quite low.

 While the animal health conditions monitored for occur nationally, there is regional variation.
 Information on NSHMP inspection is contained in the annual report.